 Portara or the Great Door is a massive marble frame standing on the islet of Palatia, just by the main Naxos port.
 In ancient times, the land was connecting the two hills.
 After the rising of the sea, they constructed a causeway for easier access.

-This monumental doorway is 6-meter tall and 3,5-meter wide and is a lonely remnant of a larger temple built during the reign of the Naxos tyrant Lygdamis, in the 6th century BC.
-The ambitious ruler had a grand vision of a temple that would outshine the Zeus Temple in Athens of Hera’s Temple on Samos.
+This monumental doorway is 6 meters tall and 3.5 meters wide and is a lonely remnant of a larger temple built during the reign of the Naxos tyrant Lygdamis, in the 6th century BC.
+The ambitious ruler had a grand vision of a temple that would outshine the Zeus Temple in Athens or Hera’s Temple in Samos.
 But then the war with Samos required resources and the construction was stopped abruptly.

 In the Middle Ages, Christians erected the church over the ruins, but even that building did not survive.
 The marble was used in the construction of Kastro (the Castle of Naxos) – see recommendation no. 12.
 Portara survived only because it was too heavy to dismantle; each of its columns supposedly weighs 20 tons!